TaikiSan21/PAMr/docs/PAMrSettings.md

 path to all individual Pamguard binary (.pgdf) files within those folders
 * functions - This stores a set of functions that will be applied to the data when read in from the database/binary files.
-Stores functions for the 'ClickDetector' and 'WhistlesMoans' modules separately.
+Stores functions for the 'ClickDetector', 'WhistlesMoans', and 'Cepstrum' modules separately.
 When adding a new function, users are asked to supply values for any arguments of the function.
 These values are saved with the function and cannot be changed without removing the function entirely.
-* calibration - Currently does nothing, in later versions will store calibration functions to apply to data before making any calculations.
+* calibration - Stores a calibration function to correct for different hydrophone characteristics.
+Optional, currently only affects certain 'ClickDetector' functions

+Note that none of these slots should ever be manually edited, use the functions described below if you want to add or remove anything.

-A PAMrSettings object can also be created by directly supplying the database and binary file paths, although the user will still be asked to input parameters for the `standardClickCalcs` function.
+A PAMrSettings object can be created without supplying any arguments (as described in the [quick start guide](README.md)), or it can be created by directly supplying the database and binary file paths, although the user will still be asked to input parameters for the `standardClickCalcs` function.